-No disability expenses may be deducted for payments to a member of a tenant family [23 CFR 5.603(b)].
-However, expenses paid to a relative who is not a member of the tenant family may be deducted if they are not reimbursed by an outside source.
+No disability assistance expenses may be deducted for payments to a member of an assisted family [24 CFR 5.603(b)].
+However, expenses paid to a relative who is not a member of the assisted family may be deducted if they are not reimbursed by an outside source.